stcox/gke-wordpress/USAGE.md

 * You need a Kubernetes cluster on Google Compute Engine.
 Follow the [official Kubernetes guide](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-container-cluster "Creating a Container Cluster").
 * You need a Google Cloud SQL Database Server.
 Follow the [official Google Cloud SQL guide](https://cloud.google.com/sql/docs/mysql/create-instance "Create Google Cloud SQL instance").
-* You need to save your Google Cloud SQL database credentials to your hard drive somewhere as `credentials.json`.
+* You need your Google Cloud SQL database credentials saved to your hard drive somewhere as `credentials.json`.
 You'll copy it to a different destination later.
 You should be comfortable with basic SQL statements, i.e. creating and managing DBs, users, grants.
-* You also need a domain and access to its DNS settings.
-These instructions uses the generic domain names mysite1.com as an example sites.
+* You need a domain and access to its DNS settings.
+These instructions use the generic domain name `mysite1.com` as an example site.
 * Upon deploying WordPress you should install:
   * [Redis Object Cache](https://wordpress.org/plugins/redis-cache/ "Redis Object Cache plugin for WordPress") plugin to connect your site to the Redis `Deployment`
-  * A cache-clearing plugin such as [NGINX Cache](https://wordpress.org/plugins/nginx-cache/) if you want to make sure changes appear on your website promptly.
-There are also other plugins such as [NGINX Helper](https://wordpress.org/plugins/nginx-helper/) but this requires an additional NGINX module and we have not successfully tested this plugin.
+  * The cache-clearing plugin [NGINX Cache](https://wordpress.org/plugins/nginx-cache/) if you want to make sure changes appear on your website promptly.

-## Installation
+* Helm & Tiller Installed

-1. Install Helm & Tiller
+Follow the guide to [Install Helm & Tiller](https://docs.helm.sh/using_helm/#installing-helm), or go to the project directory and execute:
 ```bash
 $ curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get | bash